Master of Science: Admission Requirements

 Applicants for the Master of Science in Dental Hygiene Online Program meet the following criteria:

 - The Admissions Committee examines grades for consistency/improvement, repeated, and/or withdrawn courses.
 Currently the average GPA of our entering Master’s students is 3.3.
-Have a current license to practice dental hygiene in the United States or Canada.
+Have a current license to practice dental hygiene in the United States.

 - Submit a completed application to the Rackham School of Graduate Studies no later than February 1

-- Have completed a graduate level biostatistics or statistics course with a grade of “C” or better prior to beginning the program.
-The course MUST be approved by the graduate program director (For more information refer to the Online Program "curriculum & prerequisites”) (Online Program Students Only.)
+- Have completed a baccalaureate-level biostatistics or statistics course with a grade of “C” or better prior to beginning the program.
+The course MUST be approved by the graduate program director (For more information refer to the Online Program "curriculum & prerequisites”)

-- Have submitted TOEFL test scores, if your first language is not English.
-TOEFL test scores are required of all students whose second language is English.
-Scores must be submitted as part of the application; please use institution code 1839.
+- Applicants whose first language is not English must have a minimum TOEFL score of 84.
+TOEFL scores must be submitted as part of the application; please use institution code 1839.
 Refer to the Rackham application for further information.

-Applicants should contact the Dental Hygiene Graduate Program Director, Anne Gwozdek (email@example.com), before submitting an application.
+Applicants should contact the Dental Hygiene Graduate Program Director, Dr. Danielle Furgeson (firstname.lastname@example.org), before submitting an application.

 - Applicants must submit an online application for admission to the University of Michigan Rackham Graduate School.
 Paper applications are NOT accepted.
 Complete instructions can be found on Rackham's Admissions website.